isathar/Blender-Normal-Editing-Tools/README.md

 ================================================================

 *Features:*
-- Normals editor with support for split and vertex normals
+- Normals editor for split and vertex normals
-- Supports manual editing and several methods to automatically generate normals via panel ui
+- Manual Editing by input vector or a rotating arrow object
+- Automatic generation of normals using different presets:
+  - allows generating normals for selected vertices, faces, or the selected mesh
+  - supported methods:
+    - *Default*
+    - *Bent* from cursor location
+	- *Smooth* (average of connected/selected face normals)
+	- *Weighted* (using face areas as weights)
+	- *Flat* (if using split normals)
+	- *Transfer* (originally based on Vrav's Transfer Vertex Normals)
-- Pie menu with auto-generate presets
+  - Pie menu with auto-generate presets and mode switcher
     - bound to Mouse Button 4 by default, set up in '__init__.py'
     - refer to 'keyslist.txt' for key names
-  - the line to change is:
-  - 'kmi = km.keymap_items.new('wm.call_menu_pie', 'BUTTON4MOUSE', 'PRESS')'
+    - search for: 'kmi = km.keymap_items.new('wm.call_menu_pie', 'BUTTON4MOUSE', 'PRESS')'
-- Transfer normals script based on Vrav's Transfer Vertex Normals

 ================================================================

 *Changelog:*

+v1.0.2 (current)
+- Transfer now takes split normals into account for source objects (if available)
+- removed last instance of average calculation, removed an unused variable in transfer functions

 v1.0.1 (current)
 - removed old face index variable
 - added new mode enum to cleanup

-v1.0.0 (current)
+v1.0.0
 - *New Feature*:
   - added new manual edit mode using a manipulator object
 - *General Code Cleanup*: